RevealBi/Documentation/docs/user/visualization-types/pivot-table.md

 ---
 title: How to Create Pivot Table Visualization
-_description: Find out how to create and use Pivot Table visualization in Slingshot Analytics.
+_description: Find out how to create and use Pivot Table visualization in Reveal.
 ---

 # Pivot Table